Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-filters.md

 ## Filtering Bundles by Status

-Entando Bundles are filterable by availability and install status.
+Villanova Bundles are filterable by availability and install status.
 Select the `Explore` tab to see the full list of bundles available in the Kubernetes cluster.
 Select the `Installed` tab to see the list of currently installed bundles in the Local Hub of the App Builder.

 ## Filtering Bundles by Textual Search